regularskylark/clean_data_course_project/CODEBOOK.md

 # Code book for clean_data_course_project

-This code book relates to the `tidy_data.txt` and `tidy_data_average` files of this repository.
-The `tidy_data.txt` file is not added to this repo due to it's size, but it can be reproduced by running `run_analysis.R`.
+This code book relates to the `tidy_data.txt` and `tidy_data_average.txt` files of this repository.
+The `tidy_data.txt` file is not added to this repo due to its' size, but it can be reproduced by running `run_analysis.R`.

 See the `README.md` file for more information on this data set.